AsuMagic/smolisa-emu/doc/cpu.md

 ## Instructions

-TODO:

-- sel bytes (kind of like PEXT but at byte level) - would allow doing zext
-- check more of what SH might have interesting
-- check more of what RV might have interesting
-- check more of what Thumb might have interesting

 |Format | Instr[0:7] | Mnemonic                      | Description                                           | Pseudocode                                             |
 |-------|------------|-------------------------------|-------------------------------------------------------|--------------------------------------------------------|
 |       |            |                               | _**Loads**_                                           |                                                        |